 Woven grass play balls are also a favorite for distraction.
 Buy on Amazon >

 Wood and rope activity centers/toys capture rabbits’ interest.
 Buy on Amazon >

 - Nail clippers

 You will need to regularly trim your bunny’s nails.
-If your rabbit has dark claws, a small flashlight helps you to locate the quick.
+If your rabbit has dark claws, a small flashlight helps you to locate the quick and avoid it.
 Buy on Amazon >